mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

   bash scripts/run_squad.sh
 ```

-For distributed training, a hccl configuration file with JSON format needs to be created in advance.
+For distributed training, an hccl configuration file with JSON format needs to be created in advance.
 Please follow the instructions in the link below:
 https:gitee.com/mindspore/mindspore/tree/master/model_zoo/utils/hccl_tools.